bonovoxly/bitcoin-node/README.md

 ```

 - And wait a few minutes.
 If all goes according to play, there should be an instance in us-east-1a that is syncing up with the Bitcoin network and will be destined to operate as a full node.
+- This is the part where ansible-pull is automagically run on the instance.
+The instance will pull this repository and run the [bitcoin_node.yml](https://github.com/bonovoxly/bitcoin-node/tree/master/ansible) playbook to configure the instance and start bitcoind.

 # Thanks and Links